golemfactory/golem-docs/src/pages/docs/golem/payload-manifest/index.md

 # Computation Payload Manifest

-_Computation Payload Manifest_ allows a [requestor](golem/overview/requestor.md) to define an application package _Payload_ and allows to set constraints on the computations performed on a [Provider](golem/overview/provider.md) node.
+_Computation Payload Manifest_ allows a [requestor](/docs/golem/payload-manifest/golem/overview/requestor) to define an application package _Payload_ and allows to set constraints on the computations performed on a [Provider](/docs/golem/payload-manifest/golem/overview/provider) node.

-A manifest can be [configured in yapapi](#configuration).
+A manifest can be [configured in yapapi].

 The provider node operator controls what computations can be performed by:

-  - [Importing certificates](#3-importing-application-authors-certificates) used to sign app authors' certificates into the provider's [keystore](providers/yagna-cli-reference#keystore) (which allows the provider agent to verify _manifest_ signatures)
+  - [Importing certificates] used to sign app authors' certificates into the provider's [keystore](/docs/golem/payload-manifest/providers/yagna-cli-reference#keystore) (which allows the provider agent to verify _manifest_ signatures)

-  - Adding domain patterns to Provider's [domain whitelist](providers/yagna-cli-reference#domain-whitelist) (which makes the manifest [signature](#2-manifest-signature) optional).
+  - Adding domain patterns to Provider's [domain whitelist](/docs/golem/payload-manifest/providers/yagna-cli-reference#domain-whitelist) (which makes the manifest [signature] optional).

 ## Configuration

-The manifest can be configured as a [yapapi.payload.vm.manifest](https://yapapi.readthedocs.io/en/latest/api.html#module-yapapi.payload.manifest) function parameter together with an optional manifest signature and the [App author's certificate](#certificates).
+The manifest can be configured as a [yapapi.payload.vm.manifest](/docs/golem/payload-manifest/https://yapapi.readthedocs.io/en/latest/api.html#module-yapapi.payload.manifest) function parameter together with an optional manifest signature and the [App author's certificate].

 ## Manifest schema

-_Computation Payload Manifest_ must follow a specific [JSON Schema](computation-payload-manifest.schema.json) ([Documentation](computation-payload-manifest.schema.md))
+_Computation Payload Manifest_ must follow a specific [JSON Schema](/docs/golem/payload-manifest/computation-payload-manifest.schema.json) ([Documentation](/docs/golem/payload-manifest/computation-payload-manifest.schema))

 ### Schema verification